WalterSopraniJr/WalterSopraniJr/README.md

 Welcome to my profile!

 - 🔭 I’m currently working on Back-End
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript & Python
 - 👯 I’m looking to collaborate on Programming Projects
 - 🤔 I’m looking for help to practice my english
 - 💬 Ask me about inline skating, robots or anything you like